 She could see Mr. Welty leading the boys of the choir as she soared with the chorus that followed.

 Open his clouded gaze… To the thousand springs… Next to the thirsting one… In the desert.

-As the sunset died she turned her attention to the town below.
-Its lights wavered through the heat like reflections in deep, rippled water.
-Behind the town the sharp daylight clarity of the mountains along the horizon had become an indistinct mass of indigo below a jagged line of blood that faded beneath the opening sky to starry darkness at its ends.
+As the sunset died, she turned her attention to the town below, lights wavering through the heat like reflections in deep, rippled water.
+Beyond the glimmer, the sharp daylight clarity of the mountains along the horizon had become an indistinct mass of indigo, the last trace of day a jagged line of blood that faded at its ends to starry darkness.

 The best part of the sunset was over by the time Ray geared his rig to the top of the last hill.
 He was disappointed, but he’d scared himself twice in the last hour shaking off sleep, so seeing Barstow in the distance was better than a sunset.
 He clutched up a notch for the compression run down Interstate 40 into town.

 Minutes later a sudden echo from a road cut amplified the machine-gunning of the jake brake, startling Ray out of another dangerous lull.
 He thought about the useless hitchhikers asleep in his bunk.